 This review is written by Kaushal Amin.
 He is Chief Technology Officer for KMS Technology, a provider of IT services across the software development lifecycle with offices in Atlanta, GA and Ho Chi Minh City, Vietnam.

-Explore this tool once and you will see how powerful it it for your test management activities including – creating test cases, recording defects, screen capture, image editing, and many more.
+Explore this tool once and you will see how powerful it for your test management activities including – creating test cases, recording defects, screen capture, image editing, and much more.